7 South African Infantry Battalion: Angola Bush War Deployment

 After a month of deployment in Angola, the peace accords were signed and Alpha Company returned to a base camp in Rundu, South West Africa.

 South West Africa / Namibia

 1989: during the UNTAG deployment in South West Africa/Namibia, Alpha Company provided base defence for the town of Oshakati with some of its platoons participating in the various counter insurgency operations against the PLAN infiltration that occurred during this time.

 Post Apartheid

 7 SAI changed from a training unit to a rear area protection unit when 113 Battalion became part of the unit.

 1994: 7 SAI became part of the Rapid Deployment Force during November.

 Lesotho intervention

-1998: 7 SAI took part in Operation Boleas in Lesotho to restore order after an army coup.
+1998: 7 SAI took part in Operation Boleas in Lesotho to restore order after a botched army coup.

 Burundi

 2002: 7 SAI took part in the UN/AU peace mission, Operation Fibre to restore stability in Burundi.

 Under the Infantry Formation

 2002: 7 SAI was placed under the command of the South African Army Infantry Formation as a motorised infantry unit.

-The SANDF's Motorised Infantry is transported mostly by Samil trucks, Mamba APC's or other un-protected motor vehicles.
+The SANDF's Motorised Infantry is transported mostly by SAMIL Trucks, Mamba APC's or other unprotected motor vehicles.
 Samil 20, 50 and 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
 Samil trucks are all-wheel drive, in order to have vehicles that function reliably in extremes of weather and terrain.
 Motorised infantry have an advantage in mobility allowing them to move to critical sectors of the battlefield faster, allowing better response to enemy movements, as well as the ability to outmaneuver the enemy.